lit-mod-viz/narrative-time-space/annotator-guidelines.md

 If we are immersively transported to another time/space, it is a scene change (even if just static description); if another time/space is merely mentioned, it is probably not.

+**Example F**

+> Mr. Rochester did, on a future occasion, explain it.
+It was one afternoon, when he chanced to meet me and Adèle in the grounds: and while she played with Pilot and her shuttlecock, he asked me to walk up and down a long beech avenue within sight of her.

+> He then said that she was the daughter of a French opera-dancer, Céline Varens, towards whom he had once cherished what he called a “grande passion.”
+This passion Céline had professed to return with even superior ardour.
+He thought himself her idol, ugly as he was: he believed, as he said, that she preferred his “taille d’athlète” to the elegance of the Apollo Belvidere. **@$**

+> “And, Miss Eyre, so much was I flattered by this preference of the Gallic sylph for her British gnome, that I installed her in an hotel; gave her a complete establishment of servants, a carriage, cashmeres, diamonds, dentelles, &c.
+In short, I began the process of ruining myself in the received style, like any other spoony.
+I had not, it seems, the originality to chalk out a new road to shame and destruction, but trode the old track with stupid exactness not to deviate an inch from the beaten centre.
+I had—as I deserved to have—the fate of all other spoonies.
+Happening to call one evening when Céline did not expect me, I found her out; but it was a warm night, and I was tired with strolling through Paris, so I sat down in her boudoir; happy to breathe the air consecrated so lately by her presence.
+No,—I exaggerate; I never thought there was any consecrating virtue about her: it was rather a sort of pastille perfume she had left; a scent of musk and amber, than an odour of sanctity.
+I was just beginning to stifle with the fumes of conservatory flowers and sprinkled essences, when I bethought myself to open the window and step out on to the balcony.
+It was moonlight and gaslight besides, and very still and serene.
+The balcony was furnished with a chair or two; I sat down, and took out a cigar,—I will take one now, if you will excuse me.”

+Explanation: Mr. Rochester begins telling a story that immerses the reader in another time and place.
+Although he refers to the past in the second paragraph, it is a mere reference to a memory.
+That memory becomes a scene of its own when he launches into detailed description and vignette in the third paragraph, transporting the reader to the past.